BEHAVIORAL AND COGNITIVE COMPETENCIES ASSESSMENTS

 All our interventions integrate ex-ante and ex-post measurement, to assess their behavioral impact.

-What is the cognitive and behavioral approach to change?
+What is the cognitive-behavioral approach to change?

 What is UNREST’s value proposition?

-How does UNREST differ from traditional leadership development?
+What sets UNREST apart from conventional leadership development?

-What is the S.H.A.R.P.® model?
+What is the S.H.A.R.P.® Framework?